roc-lang/roc/www/generate_tutorial/src/input/design.md

 This engineering blog is designed to facilitate collaboration and communication within the community.
 It provides a platform to share design documentation and to develop ideas through comments and feedback.
 The documentation not only gives the design intent, but also serves as a reference for contributors to implement and for newcomers to understand the features.

-Turn the following into a paragraph to explain to engineers the process for status updates.

 ## [Crash Reporting](/crash-reporting.html)

     Status: Proposal seeking feedback